bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-These slides will also be encased between route tags.
+<p>These slides will also be encased between route tags.
 If I go to my browser and type the exact link on one of the routes, for example, /Aboutme, I'll get only the Aboutme components showing under the navigation.
-However, if I remove the Aboutme from the URL, in other words, if I open the root route that is represented with a forward slash, then it will show the text from the homepage component under the navigation bar.
+However, if I remove the Aboutme from the URL, in other words, if I open the root route that is represented with a forward slash, then it will show the text from the homepage component under the navigation bar.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-h.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->